 Cap Table: a detailed spreadsheet that outlines all the stockowners of a company and the terms at which they have invested.

-Common Stock: The type of stock generally issues to company employees.
+Common Stock: the type of stock generally issued to company employees.
 This class of stock (shares) generally has the least amount of rights and privileges.
 Common stock is a lesser class of stock than preferred stock.

-Convertible Debt: a debt or loan that will be paid back in the future in the form of equity or company stock.
+Convertible Debt (or Convertible Notes): a debt or loan that will be paid back in the future in the form of equity or company stock.

 Crowdfunding: the process by which a large number of individuals make small monetary contributions into a single pool, ultimately funding a new venture or project.

 Debt Financing: when a firm raises money for working capital or capital expenditures by selling bonds, bills, or notes to investors, promising to repay the debt with interest.